fplab/ui-for-pl/src/notation.rst

   .. bibliography:: notation.bib
     :filter: key == 'wolfram2000mathematical'

-  `This article <https://www.stephenwolfram.com/publications/mathematical-notation-past-future/>`_ provides a more concise overview of the history of mathematical notation, and includes some discussion of notational choices in the Mathematica programming language.
+  This article (`link <https://www.stephenwolfram.com/publications/mathematical-notation-past-future/>`_) provides an overview of the history of mathematical notation.
+It also includes some discussion of notational choices in the Mathematica programming language.

 Cognitive Dimensions of Notation
 ================================

 Notations designed for consumption and manipulation by humans (as opposed to those where a machine is the only intended consumer, e.g. bar codes) can be meaningfully compared along various *cognitive dimensions*.
 Examples include *diffuseness* (the amount of space that the notation takes up) and *role-expressiveness* (the extent to which the purpose of a notational entity is readily apparent) :cite:`blackwell2001cognitive`.

 To properly perform a  cognitive dimensions analysis, one needs to specify an appropriately specific context (e.g. by specifying who the intended user is, and the affordances available in the editing environment).
 Because cognitive dimensions involve cognitive operations, cognitive dimensions analyses are typically qualitative in nature, though in some cases a quantitative metric can also be relevant.

 .. note::
   In much of the literature on cognitive dimensions of notation, the word "notation" is used liberally -- researchers will analyze a full language or system design rather than focusing strictly on visual representations.